Morgana-S/horizonvault/TESTING.md

         - Full Name Input was not being validated at the time of testing - please see bugs section below.
 This has now been rectified to validate for input.
         - Email submission field was tested by just putting random characters - confirmed that form will ask for correctly formated email address before submission is allowed.
         - Reason for Contact Input was not being validated at the time of testing - please see bugs section below.
 This has now been rectified to validate for input.
+    - Form Submitted Page
+        - Nav Bar and Footer works correctly, as detailed above.
+        - Clicked link to go back to home page- redirects to home page.

 ## Peer Reviewed Testing
 - The deployed website was tested by two friends using both desktop and mobile devices.
 Testing methodology was followed in line with the above tests conducted.